Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Critique of the existing concepts and timekeeping procedures in the TTL

-As is seen from (\ref{7}), for a free particle the wave flow velocity $v_{flow}^{free}$ is the transit velocity, and the dwell time $\tau_{dwell}^{free}$ is the transit time.
+As is seen from (\ref{7}), for a free particle the flow velocity $v_{flow}^{free}$ is a transit velocity, and the dwell time $\tau_{dwell}^{free}$ is thus a transit time.

-Let us now consider the OCS, i.e., the potential $V(x)$ is now nonzero.
-The wave function to describe this process is given by Exps. (\ref{1}), and the corresponding flow density is $I_{tot}=I_{tr}=T(k)\hbar k/m$.
-Then, acting as in the previous case, for the wave flow velocity and the dwell time we obtain
+When the interval $[a,b]$ is occupied by the potential barrier $V(x)$ the wave function to describe scattering a particle by this barrier is given by Exps. (\ref{1}), and the corresponding probability flow density is $I_{tot}=I_{tr}=T(k)\hbar k/m$.
+Now, for the flow velocity and the dwell time we have

-The concept of the dwell time $\tau_{dwell}^{(1)}$ is widely spread in CED (see, e.g., \cite{Ric,Mou,Spi}).
-However, the physical meaning of this quantity is unclear.
-The point is that unlike the wave function $\Psi_{tot}(x;k)$ the corresponding flow density $I_{tot}(x;k)$ is associated only with transmitted particles.
-Due to this paradoxical property of the wave function $\Psi_{tot}(x;k)$ to describe the OCS (see also Sections \ref{Sum} and \ref{conclud}) the quantities $v_{flow}^{(1)}$ and $\tau_{dwell}^{(1)}$ characterize neither the whole ensemble of scattering particles nor its transmitted part.
+An analogue of the dwell time $\tau_{dwell}^{(1)}$ is widely used (see, e.g., \cite{Ric,Mou,Spi}) in classical electrodynamics (CED).
+At the same time the physical meaning of $\tau_{dwell}^{(1)}$ is unclear.
+The point is that unlike the wave function $\Psi_{tot}(x;k)$ the flow density $I_{tot}(x;k)$ relates only to transmitted particles.
+Due to this peculiarity of $\Psi_{tot}(x;k)$ (see also Sections \ref{Bohm} and \ref{conclude}) the quantities $v_{flow}^{(1)}$ and $\tau_{dwell}^{(1)}$ characterize neither the whole ensemble of scattering particles nor its transmitted part; $v_{flow}^{(1)}$ has no relation to the velocity of transmitted particles in the barrier region.

-In this connection, of widely spread in QM is the variant of the dwell time introduced by Buttiker (see \cite{But} and Section \ref{larmor}):
+In QM, of popular is Buttiker's version of the dwell time \cite{But} (see also Section \ref{larmor}):